erictt/computer-science-learning/source/_posts/cs6210/lesson-06.md

 ### Dynamic Client-Server Relationships

-* The client-server interaction should be irrelative to the physical locations of the clients and the servers (Same machine – different nodes on a network).
+- Spring is a network OS.
+The clients and servers interact seamlessly, regardless of their physical location in the network.
 * Scenario #1: We have several replica of the servers (to increase availability).
 The clients will be dynamically routed to different servers depending on the physical proximity of the client and the server, and also on the load distribution.
 * Scenario #2: The servers are cached.
 The clients can dynamically access these cached copies instead of accessing the servers themselves.
 * Then, we have two types of dynamic decisions: